Tri-Collegiate Membership in Special Care Dentistry

 Exam overview

-The Diploma of Membership in Special Care Dentistry (MSpec Care Dent) is a tri-collegiate specialty membership exam, run by the Royal College of Physicians and Surgeons of Glasgow (RCPSG).
+The Diploma of Membership in Special Care Dentistry (MSpec Care Dent) is a tri-collegiate specialty membership exam, run by the Royal College of Surgeons of Edinburgh (RCSEd).

-Successful completion of the MSpec Care Dent examination is one criterion along with other non-examination criteria required prior to recommendation for entry onto the specialist list by the relevant deanery/HEE local office in the case of candidates with an NTN.
+Successful completion of the MSpec Care Dent examination is required for entry onto the specialist list by the relevant deanery/HEE local office in the case of candidates with a National Training Number (NTN).

 Eligibility

-Candidates may apply for entry to the exam having completed 2.5 years of full-time or equivalent part-time training acceptable to the colleges by the date of the examination.
-The training should preferably be continuous but in some cases breaks in training may be permitted.
+Candidates may apply for the exam after completing, by the time of the exam, 2.5 years of full-time training (or equivalent part-time).
+The training should be continuous; however, in some cases, breaks in training may be permitted.
 The total training period should not normally exceed 6 years.

 Candidates must also fulfill one or more of the following criteria:

-• have normally completed at the date of commencement of the exam, a minimum of 30 months of a full-time 3-year training appointment (or pro-rata for part-time trainees) in appropriate posts, courses and programmes.
+- Satisfactorily completed, by the time of the examination, a minimum of 30 months of a full-time 3-year training appointment (or pro-rata for part-time trainees) in a UK training programme.

-Candidates who do not exactly fulfil the above requirements may apply for special consideration of their experience by submitting the full details normally at least 4 months before the closing date of the exam diet for which they wish to apply.
+Candidates who do not fulfill the above requirements may apply for special consideration of their experience by submitting the full details at least four months before the closing date of the exam diet.

 Exam format